 On December 4, 2015, the Board of Directors approved a resolution to amend the 2013 Plan to include additional equity incentive awards.
 These additional incentive awards in the plan consist of Stock Appreciation Rights (SARs), Restricted Stock Units (RSUs) and Performance Share Awards.
-Stock Appreciation Rights are awards that entitle the recipient to receive cash or stock equal to the excess of the Company's stock price on the date the SAR is exercised over the Company's stock price on the date the SAR was granted times the number of shares of stock with respect to which the SAR is exercised.
+Stock Appreciation Rights are awards that entitle the recipient to receive cash or stock equal to the excess of the Company's stock price on the date the SAR was granted times the number of shares of stock with respect to which the SAR is exercised.
 Restricted Stock Units entitle the recipient to receive RSUs that require the Company on the distribution dates to transfer to the recipient one unrestricted, fully transferable share of stock for each RSU scheduled to be paid out on that date.
 Performance Share Awards entitle the recipient to receive stock based on the Company meeting certain performance goals.